ubc-cpsc455-2024S/project-14_resting_shark/README.md

 - Daichi Furukawa: Currently in my fourth year, studying Cognitive Systems - Computational Intelligence & Design (CS Stream)!
 A fun fact about me is that I can name any (or at least most...) dinosaur from a picture!
 - Emma Huang: one sentence about you!
-- Maggie Weng: I'm going into my third year as a Computer Science student and I like ducks.
+- Maggie Weng: I'm going into my third year as a Computer Science student and I like ducks and digital art.
 - Antonia Tykei: I am second degree BCS student and I absolutely love the outdoors and crafting!

 ## Images